mbucchia/Pimax-EyeTracker-SteamVR/README.md

 DISCLAIMER: This software is distributed as-is, without any warranties or conditions of any kind.
 Use at your own risks.

-# If you are here only to get eye tracking on your Pimax Crystal / Pimax Crystal Super, go to the [Releases page](https://github.com/mbucchia/Pimax-EyeTracker-SteamVR/releases)
+# If you are here only to get eye tracking on your Pimax Crystal, Pimax Crystal Super or Pimax Dream Air, go to the [Releases page](https://github.com/mbucchia/Pimax-EyeTracker-SteamVR/releases)

 # Developer Walkthrough